maybekoi/Runners/README.md

 # Current Issues

 * Some of the UI stuff is broken rn.
+(I think I fixed everything but i dunno for sure)

-* Results screen softlocks you.
+* Results screen text exists but it doesn't.
+(NGUI bug go brrr)

 # Credits